 @therealnene1 Amarose Skin Tag Remover Day 2.
 No changes! #Amarose #SkinTag #fyp #foryoupage #skincareroutine #review #noresults #skincare #part2 ♬ original sound - Tonika S

-Another TikTok user named Naaz gives a live product demo of several Amarose products and seems to have a better experience:
+Another TikTok user named Naaz gives a live product demo of several Amarose products and seems to have had a better experience:

 @justmyglam Firsr time trying @amarosebeautyy products 🧼 #BeautyOnTheGo #confidencebreedsbeauty #skincaretryon #skincaretutorial #skincareproducts #acneproneskin #glassskin ♬ Bossa Nova - NSM